Teletherapy in Texas

 Sex Therapy can help.

 It may feel impossible now, but you can talk to your partner about sex in a healthy way.
-You can bring up concerns have them be addressed.
+You can bring up your concerns and have them be addressed.
 You can have a fun, sexy time with your partner again.
-And I can help you get there.
+I can help you get there.

 Sex therapy helps you do these things:

 I'll help through this process, tailoring each step to your unique needs and circumstances.
-My approach to sex therapy comes from a place of connection: Giving you the tools you need to reconnect with your partner in meaningful ways.
+My approach to sex therapy comes from a place of connection: Giving you the tools you need to reconnect in meaningful ways.

-Your relationship doesn't have to be just "work," bring back play together.
+Your relationship doesn't have to be just "work”;

 FAQs about Sex Therapy